Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: -Morphism and Signature Change

-The invariance of the real structure $J$ under the $\tw$-morphism is natural, as this operator acquires consistent meaning in both frameworks, as shown by the equivalent equations~\eqref{EqTwistReal} and~\eqref{EqJPseudo}.
-Further details on these results can be found in \cite{nieuvsignchange}.
+The $\tw$-morphism thus establishes a canonical correspondence between twisted and pseudo-Riemannian spectral triples.
+It preserves the essential structural properties, and connects generalized spectral triples through a bijective and involutive map.
+In this precise sense, the term morphism refers to a structure-preserving correspondence, which in particular preserves key spectral invariants such as the spectral and fermionic actions.
+The invariance of the real structure $J$ under the $\tw$-morphism is natural, as this operator acquires a consistent meaning in both frameworks, as shown by the equivalent equations~\eqref{EqTwistReal} and~\eqref{EqJPseudo}.
+Further details can be found in \cite{nieuvsignchange}.